 Examining statistics and data related to default rates and loan repayment challenges provides valuable insights into the risks involved.
 According to recent data, around 11% of borrowers default on their student loans within three years of entering repayment.
 This highlights the importance of carefully assessing one’s financial situation before taking on substantial student loan debt.

-While obtaining a college education can lead to increased earning potential over time, weighing this against the potential long-term financial burden of excessive student loan debt is essential.
+While obtaining a college education can lead to increased earning potential over time, it is essential to weigh this against the potential long-term financial burden of excessive student loan debt.
 Conducting thorough research on average salaries for specific career paths can help determine if investing in higher education justifies taking out large student loans.

 Strategies for paying off 100k in student loans